-One can easily distinguish this exotic plant from the others, because of its uniquely-shaped leaves.
+One can easily distinguish this exotic tropical plant from the others, because of its uniquely-shaped leaves.
 It has deeply dissected grey-green leaves.

 The dissection results into 15 to 20 lobes for each leaf.
 Although its flowers are not that showy, once in a while, Philodendron Xanadu produces green or cream or tan flowers.